inform-us/requirements_specifications/content/iand?_buttons_floorplans.md

 **Tip 1:** These data update on the hour

-**Tip 2:** Unable to calculate means missing data does not allow classification
+**Tip 2:** Unable to calculate menas mising data does not allow classification

 ---